rpenley/rpenley/README.md

 - Node with Express
 - Java with Hibernate
 - PHP with Laravel
-- C/C++ OS level Code
+- C/C++ and golang
 - and SQL across MSSQL, PostgreSQL, and MySQL/MariaDB database engines

-## I have developed infrastructure and code that is *scalable*, *manageable*, and *performant* in AWS and have implemented
+## I have built infrastructure and code that is *scalable*, *manageable*, and *performant* in AWS which implemented the following
-- Full Test Coverage and CI/CD with Jenkins and AWS CodeDeploy
+- Full Test Coverage and CI/CD with Jenkins, AWS CodeDeploy and Github Actions
 - Centralized Authentication and access controls across a multitude of servers and clients
 - Security Auditing for NIST, PCI-DSS, and SOC 1/2 in both single and multi-tenant configurations
 - Orchestration with Chef, Puppet, and Ansible
-- Monitoring with Check_mk, Nagios, and NewRelic
+- Monitoring with Cloudwatch, Nagios, Sentry, and NewRelic
-- Infrastructure as code with Terraform, CloudFormation, and Kubernetes
+- Infrastructure as code with Terraform, CloudFormation, Cloud Development Kit and Kubernetes
-- High Availability Virtual Machines LAMP stacks in AWS EC2 with Auto Scaling Groups, Lambda and RDS
+- High Availability solutions for both traditional LAMP and Real Time P2P Architectures using Websockets, EC2, RDS, DynamoDB, Redis, and Lambda
 - I also speak fluent Linux, git, vim and the Atlassian Suite

 # Hobbies and interests